 He swears he still doesn’t want to lose me and my kids, but I just don’t know anymore.

 -- Lonely in OK

 I’m very sorry to hear about this.
-Honestly, I hope you your first thought is for your children.
+Honestly, I hope your first thought is for your children.
 I’m wondering how happy they would be growing up knowing their stepfather is unfaithful to their mother.

 Oklahoma, this is very serious.
-I’m worried because your current husband not only lied about his character, but he has started this marriage very early being a cheater and deceiving you.
+I’m worried because your current husband not only lied about his character, but he has started this marriage being a cheater and deceiving you.
 He is scary, in my opinion.

-Oklahoma, you really deserve better.
+You really deserve better.
 What happens to women like you who are on their second or third marriage is that they tend to suffer in silence because they are embarrassed to let their friends and family know they are in another bad relationship.

 So why don’t I tell you to just leave?
 I won’t because it’s your choice.
 I think this guy will make you and your children lose respect for him.
 Maybe counseling will help.
-I’m not sure because I don’t see him taking any responsibility for his actions.
+I’m not sure because I don’t see him taking responsibility for his actions.

 If you stay with him, you will always have to look over your shoulder because of his actions.
 Don’t be embarrassed about this and isolate from your family and friends.
 You will need them.
-Let me know what you decide to do.